akihikodaki/dts/test_plans/generic_flow_api_test_plan.rst

    ipv6-other-vf0::

-    testpmd> flow create 0 ingress pattern eth / vlan tci is 5 / ipv6 src is 2001::3 dst is 2001::4 tc is 5 proto is 5 hop is 50 / vf id is 0 / end actions queue index 1 / end
+    testpmd> flow create 0 ingress transfer pattern eth / vlan tci is 5 / ipv6 src is 2001::3 dst is 2001::4 tc is 5 proto is 5 hop is 50 / vf id is 0 / end actions queue index 1 / end

    ipv6-tcp-vf1::

-    testpmd> flow create 0 ingress pattern eth / vlan tci is 4095 / ipv6 src is 2001::3 dst is 2001::4 tc is 6 hop is 60 / tcp src is 32 dst is 33 / vf id is 1 / end actions queue index 3 / end
+    testpmd> flow create 0 ingress transfer pattern eth / vlan tci is 4095 / ipv6 src is 2001::3 dst is 2001::4 tc is 6 hop is 60 / tcp src is 32 dst is 33 / vf id is 1 / end actions queue index 3 / end

    ipv6-sctp-drop::